learn-academy-2023-india/react-challenges/props-leo-xavier/README.md

 User Stories
 As a user, I can see a square box on the screen with a black border and a white background.
-Plan is to add the applicable CSS declarations and import CSS file to App.js; apply to className in App.css.
+//Plan is to add the applicable CSS declarations and import CSS file to App.js; apply to className in App.css.

 As a user, I can click on the box to roll the dice and see the result of my roll in the box.
+//input- no parameters
+output - a different value from what the dice lands on (change value of the state variable(roll)) function dice roll processes create the function setter function to change the value of roll math.random, * length of the array
 As a user, I can see my roll logged and see the roll log continue to grow as I roll the dice.

 🏔 Stretch Goals